Rust-native bioinformatics

 Licensing

 Open-source core with a dual-license model for the web interface.
-The core library, CLI, and Venus pipeline are free and open-source under Apache 2.0.
+The core library and CLI are free and open-source under Apache 2.0.

 ComponentLicenseDetails